 My motto: a thousand years from now all of us would probably appear rather ridiculous.

-I'm a fifth-year math Ph.D. student at Princeton.
+I'm graduating this winter from Princeton.
 I'm fortunate enough to have Professor Camillo De Lellis as my Ph.D. advisor.
-I'll be on the market for jobs next fall.

 zhenhual at princeton dot edu